Let the beauty we love be what we do.

 I was sound designer on this co-production with Arab-Australian Theatre Co.
 Third Space Productions and National Theatre of Parramatta premiering at Riverside Theatres Parramatta in October 2016.
 Directed by Paula Abood, the work is an allegorical exploration of the 1916 agreement between British and French diplomats Sykes and Picot to carve up the middle east and its contemporary repercussions.

 When One Door Closes…Circa Circus with La Boite Theatre Co.

 I created the score for this innovative circus/theatre co -production based on the meeting of three heroines of the 19th century theatre canon – Ibsen’s Nora (A Doll’s House) and Strindberg’s Hedda Gabler and Miss Julie, premiering at La Boite in April 2016.

-I recently produced the soundtrack for this multiplatform documentary, featured on ABC online, ABC RN and UNSWs icinema.
-Reflecting on Afghanistan and how she has affected 5 australian women and men who served in Australia’s “longest and most unreported war”.
+I produced the soundtrack for this multi-platform documentary, featured on ABC online, ABC RN and UNSWs icinema.
+Reflecting on Afghanistan and how she has affected 5 Australian women and men who served in Australia’s “longest and most unreported war”.
 Music performed by Sayd Sarshar, Yama Sarshar, Dieter Kleemann, Jess Ciampa.

 Pandit Ashok Roy, SURMANI…Pearl Of Melody